 Our visiting hours are flexible, however staff may need to restrict visits from time to time in order to meet the individual needs of patients and we ask to consider other patients when visiting.
 There is car parking for visitors to use and visitors will be asked to leave their registration details at reception when signing-in.
 Large families may need to take it in turns at the bedside; the conservatory, quiet room and ‘The Green’ may be used for waiting by family members when not in use.
 The front door is locked between 9pm and 9am.
 Those wishing to visit outside of these times, should ring the bell outside of reception.

 To respect the needs of all our patients and families we ask that everyone:

 The staff will do a dietary assessment to identify preferences and needs, they will liaise with the catering staff and arrange for a discussion with the chef if needed.
 There is a small fridge where food items can be stored, these should be labelled.

 |Breakfast||8.30 - 10am|

 |Lunch||12.30 - 1pm|

 |Dinner||5.30 - 6pm|

 Outside these mealtimes, staff or volunteers are happy to make snacks.
 Visitors can order food from the ward volunteer or coffee shop; there is a charge for this.

 Our Inpatient Ward is fully supported by all members of the ellenor team.
-More information on these services can be found within the following links: therapies, spiritual, patient and family support and support for carers.
+More information on these services can be found within the following links: therapies, spiritual and support for carers.